EladCohen1/Lucid-Magic/README.md

 ![image](https://github.com/EladCohen1/Lucid-Magic/assets/51457155/0cb9bcf2-8228-413a-a9fe-7cbde0105b56)

 Choosing the correct team for the job is just as important as strategic use of heroic actions, card abilities and basic attacks.
-Only once you master the art of combat within the dream, can you truely hope to break out of it.
+Only once you master the art of combat within the dream, can you truly hope to break out of it.
 Good luck heroes.
 And sweet dreams.